Baháʼí House of Worship (Wilmette, Illinois): Features

 The House of Worship is a domed structure surrounded by gardens and fountains on a 6.97-acre (2.82 ha) plot of land.
 The space between the floor of the auditorium and the ceiling of the dome measures 138 feet (42 m) high, and the interior of the dome is 72 feet (22 m) in diameter.
 The auditorium seats 1,191 people.

 Since nine is the last number in the decimal system, Baháʼís believe it symbolizes perfection and completion.
 Nine is also the value of the word Bahá (Arabic for "glory") in Abjad numerology.
 Thus, many elements of the building occur in groups of nine.
 For example, there are nine entrances to the auditorium, nine interior alcoves, nine dome sections, and nine fountains in the garden area.

 The cladding of the building is composed of a concrete mixture of portland cement and two types of quartz.
 Many intricate details are carved into the concrete.
 Various writings of Baháʼu'lláh, the founder of the religion, are inscribed above the building entrances and inside the interior alcoves.
 Symbols of many religions, such as the Christian cross, the Star of David, and the star and crescent, can be found in each exterior pillar.
-The pillars are also decorated with a symbol used by Hindus, and Buddhists in the form of a swastika.
+The pillars are also decorated with a symbol in the form of a swastika, which is also used by Hindus and Buddhists.
 At the top of each pillar is a nine-pointed star, symbolizing the Baháʼí Faith.

 Inside the center of the dome ceiling, one can see an Arabic inscription.
 This is a Baháʼí symbol called the "Greatest Name"; the script translates as "O Thou Glory of Glories".
 The secretary of Shoghi Effendi writing on his behalf explained, "By 'Greatest Name' is meant that Baháʼu'lláh has appeared in God's greatest name, in other words, that he is the supreme Manifestation of God."

 Architect Louis Bourgeois' former studio sits across the street from the House of Worship at 536 Sheridan Road.